Back to Blog

 How to avoid revenge trading:

-• Accept losses as part of trading
+• Accept that losses are a normal part of trading.

-• Stick to your risk management rules
+• Stick to your risk management rules, especially after a loss.

 Mistake 3: Ignoring Risk Management